 What is Hexarelin?

 Hexarelin is a synthetic peptide consisting of 6 amino acid molecules.
 It is also known as a growth hormone secretagogue or growth hormone-releasing peptide.
 During clinical trials, it was studied to mimic the working patterns of naturally occurring hormones, such as ghrelin.
 Influencing the patterns related to ghrelin hormones may improve the secretion of growth hormones from the pituitary gland of research models.
-As the levels of GH increase, it may affect the biological markers of muscle growth, fat loss, strength, endurance, appetite, and metabolic rate in research subjects.
+As growth hormone (GH) levels increase, it may influence physiological parameters associated with tissue development, energy substrate utilization, physical capacity, metabolic efficiency, appetite regulation, and overall metabolic function in research subjects.

 What is Sermorelin?

 Sermorelin is a synthetic peptide of 29 amino acid molecules.
 It belongs to the group of growth hormone-releasing peptides or growth hormone secretagogues.
 In preclinical trials, it has shown promising benefits by mimicking the effects of growth hormone-releasing peptide.
 One of its promising benefits was affecting the release patterns of growth hormones from the pituitary gland of research models in trials.
-In return, the growth hormones have influenced the biological markers of muscle growth, fat loss, aging-related side effects, and metabolic rate in subjects.
+In return, the growth hormones have influenced the physiological and molecular endpoints related to skeletal muscle development, lipid metabolism, age-associated biological processes, and metabolic regulation in research models.

 Mechanism of Action